 Retire in Spring Creek, Nevada?

-Overview: This friendly community rests in a pretty but rugged valley between Interstate 80 and the Ruby Mountains in northeastern Nevada.
+Overview: Spring Creek is a friendly community in a pretty but rugged valley between Interstate 80 and the Ruby Mountains in northeastern Nevada.
 It is about half way between Reno and Salt Lake City and started out as a planned community in the 1970s.

 This is gold mining country, with Newmont mining company employing many locals.
 The jobs are well paying and steady, making Spring Creek a comfortable blue collar hamlet.
 Homes are generally variations on ranch ramblers and sit on acreage.
 Many residences are within the Spring Creek Association (HOA), which has a 32-acre stocked lake, a private marina, an 18-hole golf course, a skeet range, as well as a pistol and rifle range.
 Spring Creek's Horse Palace is an equestrian facility that hosts auctions, archery contests, rodeos, and a hunter/jumper classic.
 Services and merchants include a grocery store, a pharmacy, a post office, a dental office, a hardware store, gas stations and a variety of restaurants.